Notes on the data: Psychological distress

 Information was collected from respondents aged 18 years and over using the Kessler Psychological Distress Scale-10 (K10).
 This ten-item questionnaire yields a measure of psychological distress based on questions about negative emotional states (with different degrees of severity) experienced in the four weeks prior to interview.
 For each question, there is a five-level response scale based on the amount of time that a respondent experienced those particular feelings.
 The response options are 'none of the time'; 'a little of the time'; 'some of the time'; 'most of the time'; or 'all of the time'.
 Each of the items are scored from 1 for 'none' to 5 for 'all of the time'.
 Scores for the ten items are summed, yielding a minimum possible score of 10 and a maximum possible score of 50, with low scores indicating low levels of psychological distress and high scores indicating high levels of psychological distress.

-Numerator: Estimated number of people aged 18 years and over assessed as having a high or very high level of psychological stress under the K10
+Numerator: Male, female or total population aged 18 years and over assessed as having a high or very high level of psychological stress under the K10

 Denominator: Population aged 18 years and over